Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Wattle Range has lower income compared to national averages.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Wattle Range SA2 is lower than average nationally.
 The median income is $46,420 and the average is $57,285.
 This contrasts with Rest of SA's figures: median income of $46,889 and average income of $56,582.
-Based on Wage Price Index growth of 12.83% since financial year 2022, estimated incomes as of September 2025 would be approximately $52,376 (median) and $64,635 (average).
-Census data reveals that household, family, and personal incomes all rank modestly in Wattle Range, between the 24th and 26th percentiles.
-The data shows that 31.1% of the population (1,146 individuals) fall within the $1,500 - $2,999 income range, similar to metropolitan regions where 27.5% occupy this range.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates for September 2025 would be approximately $52,376 (median) and $64,635 (average).
+Census data reveals household, family, and personal incomes all rank modestly in Wattle Range, between the 24th and 26th percentiles.
+The data shows 31.1% of the population (1,146 individuals) fall within the $1,500 - 2,999 income range.
 Housing costs are manageable with 92.2% retained, but disposable income sits below average at the 35th percentile.

 Frequently Asked Questions - Income